 This was a violent, violent crash that is frequently forgotten about, probably because it happened during testing.

 On January 31st, 2000, Shane Hall was running in a Busch Series test session at the Las Vegas Motor Speedway when his car suffered a steering column failure exiting turn two.
 It glanced off the outside wall, then darted back across the track directly towards the inside wall at a critical angle.
 What could have very well been a tragic crash was mitigated somewhat by a tire wall that had been set up down the back chute for some road racing, but the end result was still terrifying.
 Hall’s #0 Ohio State University Chevrolet slammed the tire wall and flew into the air, sending his car for no less than five jarring rolls.
 The car was demolished, and Hall suffered a broken left ankle, but he was back behind the wheel within a day.

 13. BRIAN VICKERS (2002, BUSCH SERIES, ROCKINGHAM)

 This one has been thrown around for the past few years, but I actually have confirmation that it happened.

 I was never able to find much on this crash, which occurred during a test session.
 I actually had to ask the man himself, and was unfortunately not given much info.
 But whatever happened, one thing’s for sure.
-During a test session at Rockingham in 2002, Brian Vickers blew a tire exiting turn two and found himself on his lid, presumably after hitting the oddly-sloped backstretch wall.
+During a test session at Rockingham in 2002, Brian Vickers blew a tire exiting turn two and found his #29 on its lid, presumably after hitting the oddly-sloped backstretch wall.